englekk/handbook-docs/Features/Features.md

 </table>

-## Basic UX Components
+## Generic UX Components

-Basic UX components are the fundamental building blocks for creating cross-platform app screens.
+These UX components are the basic building blocks for creating cross-platform app screens.
 These components work across all themes, in both `Native` mode and `Graphics` mode.
 Appearance of certain controls (such as Button) may vary in different themes.